 Zurich has particularly good connections with Austria, with trains leaving every two hours for both Salzburg and Vienna.
 There is also an excellent daily direct train between Zurich and Bratislava in Slovakia.
 Geneva has very good links into the French TGV network, with direct daytime trains to the Rhône Valley and Paris, while Zurich has a wide choice of night train departures, with services leaving every evening for Berlin, Budapest, Graz, Györ, Hamburg, Ljubljana, Potsdam, Prague, Vienna, Villach and Zagreb.

 One of the best things to do in Switzerland is to book a trip on the panoramic Bernina Express route from Chur and St Moritz to Tirano in Italy.
-Other classics include the Glacier Express from Zermatt to St Moritz and the GoldenPass route from Lucerne to Montreux via Interlaken, the Gotthard Panorama Express and the Luzern-Interlaken Express.
+Other classics include the Glacier Express from Zermatt to St Moritz, the GoldenPass route from Lucerne to Montreux via Interlaken, the Gotthard Panorama Express and the Luzern-Interlaken Express.
 These historic and captivating train journeys proffer natural highlights at every turn as you are transported on high-tech trains through Alpine valleys, past glacial lakes and other such Swiss splendours.

 The best train journeys in Switzerland

 Trains in Switzerland

 - InterCity (IC) trains connect larger cities without intermediate stops